asears/isitmaintained/README.md

 Windows Python developers have a challenge for some Python packages, since some are developed with a Mac/Linux-centric focus.

 The user elevation system in Windows causes some issues with testing public packages and using temporary folder fixtures.

+## uv, virtualenv, Copilot and self-signed certificates

+There may be issues with virtualenv, uv, and Copilot behind firewalls and security software.

+- Don't use virtualenv, use uv instead
+- uv python install might be blocked, `--no-python-downloads` or `UV_PYTHON_DOWNLOADS` might help.
+- There are some experimental settings with Copilot which can be set to avoid certificate issues.

 ## VSCode